The Wisconsin Historical Society-Water Council Partnership | Wisconsin Historical Society

 About The Water Council

 The Water Council, the only organization of its kind in the United States, was established in 2009 by Milwaukee-area businesses, education and government leaders.
 With more than 150 water technology companies in the Milwaukee area, the region's water industry is a $10.5 billion dollar market and accounts for four percent of the world's total water business.
-The nonprofit organization, consisting of more than 160 members, is linking together global water technology companies, innovative water entrepreneurs, acclaimed academic research programs and, most importantly, some of the nation's brightest and most energetic water professionals.
+The nonprofit organization, consisting of more than 150 members from 23 US states and 12 countries, is linking together global water technology companies, innovative water entrepreneurs, acclaimed academic research programs and, most importantly, some of the nation's brightest and most energetic water professionals.
 The Water Council is capturing the attention of the world and transforming the Milwaukee region into a World Water Hub for freshwater research, economic development and education.
 For more information, visit The Water Council website.

-To see a full list of available benefits, visit The Water Council's website here.
-Contact the Society's Southeast Outreach Coordinator, Kristen Leffelman, at kristen.leffelman@wisconsinhistory.org or 414-988-8655 for more information or to opt in to benefits.
+Contact the Society's Southeast Outreach Coordinator, Kristen Leffelman, at kristen.leffelman@wisconsinhistory.org for more information about this partnership.

 Grey-blue text box with caption "The Wisconsin Historical Society recognized the Water Council as a contemporary history maker and seeks to ensure that its records are collected and preserved."